Decentraland-DAO/wiki-adv/(Concept) Generating Reference.md

 This is recommended image generation way for users with **low-end pc**.
 If you use **high-end pc**, you can generate images with always enabled **Hires.
 Fix**.

 # Result
-Follow this video with generation process for better understanding of workflow.
-Image reference result from this video will be used in next modeling steps.
+Follow this video to understand the generation process better.
+The image reference result from this video will be used in the next modeling steps.

 *Generation process*